 Under this method, businesses can find the estimated value of bad debts by calculating it as a percentage of accounts receivable balance.

 Suppose your business has $30000 in accounts receivable by the end of a year, and your historical record shows bad debts of 5%.
 In that case, you need to keep an allowance for bad debt accounts to have a credit balance of 5% of the total amount of accounts receivable, which is $1500.

 Percentage of sales method:

-This method involves determining the percentage of total non-collectable credit sales.
-Here, the experience with customers and anticipated credit policy play an important role.
+This method involves determining the percentage of total non-collectible credit sales.
+Here, the experience with customers and anticipated credit policy plays an important role.

-Suppose a business reports the total credit sales of $30000.
-If they estimate 5% of credit sales is non-collectable, then the business estimates that it will incur $1500 (30,000 x 5) as a bad expense.
+Suppose a business reports total credit sales of $300,000.
+If they estimate that 5% of credit sales is non-collectible, the business estimates that it will incur $1500 (30,000 x 5) as a bad expense.